President’s Rifle Match

 SQUADDING: Both Rodriguez and Viale Ranges are used for the President’s Rifle Match.
 Six relays are squadded through a random draw conducted at the time that competitors check-in at the National Matches Welcome Center.
 Your competitor labels will display your squadding for the President’s match.
 Range capacity for this match is 1,320 competitors.
 Special squadding requests generally are not accepted for this match.
 All firers must report to their firing points for roll-call as scheduled in the Relay Rotation Schedule to make sure all targets have enough competitors to perform scoring and target pulling duties.
 The relay rotation requires that all competitors must score and pull targets during one or more stages of the match.

-AMMUNITION: Any safe ammunition may be used in accordance with CMP Competition Rules for Service Rifle and Service Pistol Rule 6.5.1.
+AMMUNITION: Any safe ammunition may be used in accordance with CMP Highpower Rifle Competition Rules.

-OTHER RULES: Specific rules governing the conduct of the President’s Rifle Match are found in the CMP Competition Rules for Service Rifle and Service Pistol (see especially Rule 8.3).
-Please note that the President’s Rifle Match is a National Trophy Match that requires all competitors who wish to be eligible to place in the President’s 100 to comply with Rule 8.1.5.
-This rule requires competitors to begin the rapid-fire prone stage from the standing position.
+OTHER RULES: Specific rules governing the conduct of the President’s Rifle Match are found in the CMP Highpower Rifle Competition Rules.
+Please note that the President’s Rifle Match is a National Trophy Match that requires all competitors who wish to be eligible to place in the President’s 100 to comply with the rules (requiring competitors to begin the rapid-fire prone stage from the standing position).

 AWARDS: The winner of the President’s Rifle Match receives the President’s Rifle Trophy (the competitor receives a trophy plaque and his/her name is permanently engraved on the trophy; the trophy is retained by the CMP on permanent display at Camp Perry) and a President’s Rifle Match medallion.
 The top 100 competitors in the President’s Rifle Match are designated as the “President’s Hundred” and receive President’s Rifle Match Medallions and certificates.
 The High Junior, High Senior and High Woman all receive CMP Recognition Plaques.
-A plaque will be presented to the high competitor firing an M1 Garand.
-The plaque is donated by The Garand Collector’s Association.
+A plaque, donated by The Garand Collector’s Association, will be presented to the high competitor firing an M1 Garand.

 ENTRY FEES: $45.00 for adults, $25.00 for juniors.